Denver's Sidewalk Program

 Sidewalk repairs

 As mentioned above, sidewalk repairs are not performed on-demand.
-With $3.5M in funding for sidewalk repairs this year, DOTI is developing its work plan by prioritizing areas with higher concentrations of reported sidewalk damage.
-DOTI is taking sidewalk damage reports submitted through 3-1-1, ranking them based on severity, and grouping them geographically to create an efficient mobilization plan for its contractor to maximize the amount of work that can be done within the repair budget.
+With $3.5M in funding for sidewalk repairs budgeted in 2025, DOTI is prioritizing areas with higher concentrations of reported sidewalk damage.
+We are taking sidewalk damage reports submitted through 3-1-1, ranking them based on severity, and grouping them geographically to create an efficient mobilization plan for its contractor to maximize the amount of work that can be done within the repair budget.

-Sidewalk repairs will begin in July in the areas and order listed below; the work is weather permitting and each area could take a few weeks to complete.
+Sidewalk repairs will begin in July in the areas and order listed below; the work is weather permitting and each area could take up to a month to complete, depending on size and complexity.
 More areas in the City will be added as time and funding allows.

-• Sloan Lake neighborhood: area between W. 26th Ave. and W. 20th Ave., Stuart St. to Lowell St.
+- Sloan Lake neighborhood: area between W. 26th Ave. and W. 20th Ave., Stuart St. to Lowell St. (area nearly complete; final work underway)

-• Berkeley neighborhood: area between W. 38th Ave. and W. 44th Ave., Sheridan Blvd. to Tennyson St.
+- Berkeley neighborhood: area between W. 38th Ave. and W. 44th Ave., Sheridan Blvd. to Tennyson St. (construction is starting in this area now)

-• Capitol Hill neighborhood: area generally between E. Colfax Ave. and E. 11th Ave., Washington St. to Franklin St.
+- Capitol Hill neighborhood: area generally between E. Colfax Ave. and E. 11th Ave., Washington St. to Franklin St. (we have begun identifying sidewalks to repair now, with construction repair and replacement to follow after Berkeley)

 Note that flagstone sidewalks, sidewalks with significant issues caused by tree roots, and damage to driveways, curbs, and gutters will NOT be addressed through the sidewalk repair annual work plan.
 Instead, these more complicated sidewalk situations will be addressed through the Sidewalk Implementation Plan (development of that plan starts this year).